neogeographica/quakesounds/CONFIGURING.md

 If a setting specifies a name but not a value, that setting is considered to have no defined value.
 So for example just specifying "pak_home:" on the command line means that the `pak_home` setting will be undefined regardless of how it is defined in the config file.
-Note that an undefined setting is not emptystring; it is literally undefined, it will cause quakesounds to fail if it is a required setting, and it cannot be referenced in token substitution (see below).
+Note that an undefined setting is *not* emptystring; it is literally undefined, it will cause quakesounds to fail if it is a required setting, and it cannot be referenced in setting value substitution (see below).

 ### Config example